bbcnewsapps/news-apps-coding-challenge/README.md

-Please visit https://github.com/bbc/news-apps-coding-challenge for this challenge now.
+Please visit https://github.com/bbc/news-apps-coding-challenge for the latest version of this challenge.